MateusJabour/mateusjabour.github.io/_drafts/designing-document-editor.md

 #### Encapsulating Access and Traversal

+Right now our glyph interface uses an integer index to let clients refer to children.
+Although that might be reasonable for glyph classes that store their children in an array, it may be inefficient for glyphs that use a linked list.

+Therefore only the glyph can know the data structure it uses.
+The glyph interface shouldn't be biases toward on data structure.
+We can solve this problem and support several different

 {% for author in site.data.author%}
 In the next post, we're going to try to design a document editor.
 If you have any doubts about this post, talk with me on <a href="{{ author.social.facebook }}" target="\_blank">Facebook</a> or <a href="{{ author.social.twitter }}" target="\_blank">Twitter</a>